Say You'll Be There: Critical reception

 The song received mixed reviews from music critics; many of whom praised "Say You'll Be There" for its catchiness, while others were critical of its production.
+Kristy Barker from Melody Maker named it Single of the Week, saying, "Less instant/insistent than 'Wannabe', 'Say You'll Be There' is nevertheless this year's Glorious Pop Rush Number Three, behind their debut and Livin' Joy's 'Don't Stop Movin."
 Alan Jones from Music Week wrote, "After a tinkly cocktail bar piano intro, it moves through a Zapp-like phase right into Eternal territory.
-It's somewhat more sophisticated than Wannabe and is likely to further their career, though some who liked the quirkiness of the first hit may pass."
+It's somewhat more sophisticated than 'Wannabe' and is likely to further their career, though some who liked the quirkiness of the first hit may pass."
 Dele Fadele of NME dubbed it as a "monstrously catchy tune", and lauded it as "state-of-the-art pop music for '96".
 Time magazine's Christopher John Farley was mixed on the track, although he called the song's groove "penetrating", he believed that it resembled too close to the work of Earth, Wind and Fire.
 Richmond Times-Dispatch critic Melissa Ruggieri, considered the song "a harmless, mid-tempo foot-tapper" that was made for Top 40 radio.
 Edna Gundersen of the USA Today dismissed the group's debut as "assembly-line dance-pop", but singled out "Say You'll Be There" as one of the album's highlights.
 The Atlanta Journal-Constitution writer Steve Dollar criticized the song, describing it as "pure confection more sugar really than spice", he also noted influences of Stevie Wonder in the harmonica solo.
 Greg Kot of the Chicago Tribune was unimpressed with their debut album, he considered the song's "G-funk synth" as simply part of "a compendium of slick secondhand urban pop".
 When comparing the song to "Wannabe", Billboard's critic Larry Flick thought it was as "immediately infectious" but "not nearly as silly and novelty-driven".
 Barry Walters of The Village Voice also compared the two songs.
 He found "Say You'll Be There" to be "even catchier" than "Wannabe".
 Reviewing the single, David Browne of Entertainment Weekly rated it a B+, describing the melody as "delectably frothy", but was at the same time confused by the song's lyrical content.
 Ken Tucker from the same publication, was more negative calling its P-Funk production "a bid for street cred".